Administrative Law & Regulation Faculty

 Jonathan Klick’s work focuses on identifying the causal effects of laws and regulations on individual behavior using cutting-edge econometric tools.

 Sophia Lee is a legal historian whose scholarship synthesizes labor, constitutional, and administrative law.
 She has written about administrative agencies’ role in shaping constitutional law.

-Theodore Ruger, Professor of Law
+Theodore Ruger, Dean